Puma (kit car company): Gatto Spider Spiaggia

 A classic dune buggy built over a VW chassis on which was mounted Volkswagen 1192 cc air-cooled engine, with a body made up of fiberglass panels.
 It was a big commercial success due to quality and affordable price for the kit.

 Puma (1973)

-This car was an evolution of Gatto Spider Spiaggia, built over a shortened Volkswagen chassis powered by the same 1192 cc engine from Volkswagen.
-Different versions of this car were available, and GT trim level included a much more aggressive body and an optional hard top fitted with gull-wing doors, which made this car enjoyable all year round.
+This car was an evolution of Gatto Spider Spiaggia, built over a shortened Volkswagen chassis powered by the same 1192 cc engine.
+Different versions were available, and GT trim level included a much more aggressive body and an optional hard top fitted with gull-wing doors, which made this car enjoyable all year round.
 The Puma GT was sold through Puma Marketing Company and for a short time C.B Performance.

 Puma GTV (1979)

-A very aggressive coupe, Gtv was the Italian version of Nova Eagle build under license from English company Nova.
+GTV was the Italian version of Nova Eagle build under license from the UK company Nova.
 Car design was from Richard Oakes and it featured a very particular cockpit opening: windshield and roof were hinged near the hood and tilted forward to give easier access.
-This car also used Volkswagen chassis and Volkswagen engine, built up to 1385 cc by Lombardi in order to achieve higher performance, appropriate for such a sporty body.
+This car also used Volkswagen chassis and Volkswagen engine, built up to 1385 cc by Lombardi in order to achieve higher performance.